-Graduate study in the Department of Physics is strongly focused on research.
-Only the Doctor of Philosophy (Ph.D.) program is offered.
+Graduate study in the Department of Physics is strongly focused on research leading to the Doctor of Philosophy (Ph.D.) degree.
+We welcome students from diverse backgrounds and strive to provide a sense of community and inclusiveness where students are enabled to achieve their full potential.
 The Physics Department maintains an active research program with equal emphasis on theoretical and experimental studies.
-Besides its traditional strengths in theoretical and experimental elementary particle physics, theoretical and experimental gravity and cosmology, experimental nuclear and atomic physics, mathematical physics, and theoretical condensed matter physics, it has newer strong and growing groups in experimental condensed matter physics and biophysics.
+Primary research areas are theoretical and experimental elementary particle physics, theoretical and experimental gravity and cosmology, experimental nuclear and atomic physics, mathematical physics, theoretical and experimental condensed matter physics, and theoretical and experimental biophysics.

 Students are encouraged to involve themselves in research activities right from the beginning.
-Early research participation leads to a more mature appreciation of the formal aspects of graduate study.
+Early research participation leads to a more mature appreciation of the formal aspects of graduate study and a mastery of the skills necessary to succeed in independent work.
 It also allows a closer association with faculty members and a more natural transition to independent research later on.
-The research for the doctoral dissertation is by far the most important part of the program and should prepare students well for careers in research and teaching at universities, or in research at government or industrial laboratories.
-The average time to completion of the PhD is 5.4 years.
+While research for the doctoral dissertation is the most important component of the program, the Physics Department also offers intensive training on best practices for teaching and scholarly presentation of research results.
+Together, this comprehensive training is designed to prepare students well for careers in academia and research at government or industrial laboratories, as well aa a broad range of non-academic careers in the private sector.
+The average time to completion of the Ph.D. is 5.4 years.

 Interdepartmental Research Opportunities